dixiyao/dixiyao.github.io/content/gallery.md

 ------------------------------------------

-:rice: With Research scientists and my friends, working on research of machine learning, in Vancouver.
+:rice: With research scientists and my friends, working on research of machine learning, in Vancouver.

 {{< figure src="/assests/images/gallery/huawei.jpg" height="300" class="left">}}